maddiethedinosaur/funnydiehaha/Central_Book_Wishlist.md

 * [Unions Against the Working Class](https://en.internationalism.org/pamphlets) by the International Communist Current
 * [Platform/Manifesto of the International Communist Current](https://en.internationalism.org/pamphlets) by the International Communist Current
 * [The Decadence of Capitalism](https://en.internationalism.org/pamphlets) by the International Communist Current
+* [Communism: Not a 'nice idea' but a material necessity](https://en.internationalism.org/pamphlets) by the International Communist Current

 ## Ebay